Welcome: a new direction

 This collection operates under the belief that there is no singular way to create work for young audiences and no singular canon that defines the field.
 We collect and preserve materials documenting the international histories of professional theatre for young audiences, youth theatre, and theatre education from the 16th century to present day.

 Want to view this collection?

-Access to the Child Drama Collection is by appointment only.
+Access to the Theatre for Youth and Community Collection is by appointment only.
 To view materials, please make an appointment at least five business days prior to your visit by contacting Ask an Archivist or calling 480-965-4932.